How Much Value Does Crown Molding Add to Your Home, or Does It Just Add a Certain Elegance?

 Your walls are in good shape, and you’re curious to price out some crown molding options and see if it’s worth the investment.
 Where to start?

-Wood molding tends to be more expensive due to the skilled carpentry required to cut and install.
-Altogether you can expect to pay between $2,000 and $4,000 to add crown molding throughout your home.
+The average cost for crown molding ranges from $4 to $23 per linear foot, depending on the material and the labor cost in your area.
+Wood molding tends to be more expensive due to the skilled carpentry required to cut and install it.
+Overall, expect to pay between $611 and $2,120 to have crown molding professionally installed.

 Naturally, less investment is required if you’re only installing in select rooms or using crown molding to accent cabinets or framing.